Select Page

 Audio Recordings of Cakchiquel Translations

 In 1978, Larry Richman was hired by BYU Sound Services to find a studio and Cakchiquel speakers to record the Testimony of the Prophet Joseph Smith pamphlet, the Gospel Principles manual, and Selections from The Book of Mormon.
-These audio recording were an attempt to address the educational dilemma described on the About Guatemala page.
-Because many of the people are illiterate, or if they read, are unable to read their native language fluently, the Church has made audio recordings of some of the Cakchiquel translations so the people can listen to them.
+These audio recordings were an attempt to address the educational dilemma described on the About Guatemala page.
+Because many of the people are illiterate—or if they read, are unable to read their native language fluently—the Church made audio recordings of some of the Cakchiquel translations so the people could listen to them.

-After much searching, he was able to find two native Cakchiquels who could read fairly fluently—a member of the Church who was finishing up high school and a teacher who was not a member of the Church.
+After much searching, Larry was able to find two native Cakchiquels who could read fairly fluently—a member of the Church who was finishing up high school and a teacher who was not a member of the Church.
 He rented a recording studio in Guatemala City and spent about a month recording.
-It then required a lot of editing at BYU Sound Studios.
-After proofing the edits, the recordings were eventually duplicated and distributed in October 1979.
-A few were distributed, but not widely.
+It then required considerable editing at BYU Sound Studios.
+After proofing the edits, the recordings were eventually duplicated and distributed in October 1979, but not widely.
 Later, in December 2000, the recordings were digitally re-mastered and reissued with new packaging.
 See a list of Cakchiquel materials.

 Culture Book for Missionaries